This week in our Youth Ministry, we’re talking about the annual Christmas battle between Jesus and Santa.

 Now granted, I’m not saying it’s wrong to reply with a hardy Merry Christmas.
 Leaving the check-out girl to ponder her initial greeting is not going to hurt anything.
-But in reality, she likely won’t give it a second thought.
-Maybe she has no idea about the connection between Jesus and Christmas?
+In reality, she likely won’t give it a second thought.
+Then again, maybe she has no idea about the connection between Jesus and Christmas?
 Maybe she doesn’t even know the connection between Jesus and Christ?

 SMALL GROUP DISCUSSION:

 1. What initial thoughts come to mind after seeing this video clip?